 Opened in July 2006, the Zanzibar Palace has quickly gained a reputation as one of the best boutique hotels in Stone Town.
 Zanzibar Palace Hotel is independently owned and the Dutch management team pride themselves on great service and personal attention to guests.
 The ...
 Read more about Zanzibar Palace Hotel

-The design of Unguja is modern and quite unique - lots of large white curving walls and high thatched ...
+The design of Unguja is modern and quite unique - lots of large white curving walls and high thatched makuti roofs give a feeling of space to the central areas...
 Read more about Unguja Lodge

 Lake Manze Adventure Camp

 Lake Manze Adventure Camp opened in 2007 on a prime location overlooking Lake Manze, which is one of the more northerly of a series of lakes and rivers within a rich alluvial floodplain of the Rufiji River.
-It lies at the heart of Tanzania’s Selous Game Reserve, and was ...
+Set in a grove of borassus, doum and wild date palms, it lies at ...
 Read more about Lake Manze Camp

 Selous Impala Camp